schmidsi/hackathon-starterkit/README.md

 ## Features

-- [x] Using PNPM workspaces
+- ✅ Using PNPM workspaces
-- [x] Hardhat Typescript project
+- ✅ Hardhat Typescript project
-- [x] Subgraph generation with [@graphprotocol/hardhat-graph]
+- ✅ Subgraph generation with [@graphprotocol/hardhat-graph]
-- [x] Local development with local hardhat node and a graph-node connected to it
+- ✅ Local development with local hardhat node and a graph-node connected to it
-- [ ] Frontend
+- 🛠 Frontend

 ## Quick Start